SarahWelcher/backofthenet/README.md

 ### Future Features

+- In future I would like to add a leaderboard - this is something that was planned but unfortunately ran out of time to add at present.
+- Colour highlighting to show whether an answer was correct or incorrect.
+If incorrect, this will also highlight what the correct answer actually was.
+- Easy, medium and hard levels.

 ***

 ## Technology Used

-- HTML, CSS & Javascript/JQuery were used to create the website
+- HTML, CSS & Javascript were used to create the website
 - Gitpod & Github
 - All wireframes were created using [Balsamiq](https://balsamiq.com/)
 - [Google fonts](https://fonts.google.com/) was used for all typography